 When you consider the total cost and what you get for your money, there’s no better deal offering identity protection.
 Credit monitoring services start at $180 per year, compared against the cost of multiple orders of your credit scores from the three main reporting agencies over the course of a year makes it cost-effective.
 The average cost of a single copy of your report from any of the three agencies is $12; multiplied by three separate reports for a monthly cost of $36 – more than a whopping $430 annually.

 By frequently reviewing your credit reports, you stand a better chance of spotting fraudulent entries that may indicate identity theft, such as unusual activity, new accounts you never authorized or jumps in credit account balances.
 There is no risk to your credit score no matter how many inquiries you make to see your personal records, as the credit reporting bureaus consider these reviews soft inquiries and not applications for credit.
-For instance, a payday loan company such as jaguar payday loans might end up on your credit report.
 If you are checking your report frequently, then you’re able to fix the issue quickly rather than wait months before you find out when more damage to your score has been done.

 What to Look For